By A. Rahman Ford, PNN Columnist

 A. Rahman Ford, PhD, is a lawyer and research professional.
 He is a graduate of Rutgers University and the Howard University School of Law, where he served as Editor-in-Chief of the Howard Law Journal.
 He earned his PhD at the University of Pennsylvania.

 Rahman lives with chronic inflammation in his digestive tract and is unable to eat solid food.
 He has received stem cell treatment in China.

-The information in this column is for informational purposes only and represent the author’s opinions alone.
+The information in this column should not be considered as professional medical advice, diagnosis or treatment.
+It is for informational purposes only and represent the author’s opinions alone.
 It does not inherently express or reflect the views, opinions and/or positions of Pain News Network.